crewstyle/OlympusZeus/README.md

 Tea Theme Options
 =================

+The Tea Theme Options (or "**Tea TO**") allows you to easily add professional looking theme options panels to your WordPress theme.
 This document contains information on how to download, install, and start using the Tea Theme Options Wordpress project.
 Note: Tea Theme Options is built for [Wordpress](http://wordpress.org "CMS Wordpress") v3.x and uses the Wordpress built-in pages.